 • The caregiver must live in the same house as the transplant recipient at least 50% of the time.

-• Questionnaires will gather information about your physical health, mental well-being, and financial impact on transplant participants and their family members and/or caregivers during the pandemic.
+• Questionnaires will ask you about your physical health, mental well-being and the financial impact during the pandemic.

 • All study data will be stored and collected on the TREAT-COVID Data Platform.
 Personal health information will remain confidential and secure in accordance with ethical standards.